Atlanta Thrashers: Sale and relocation

 Due to financial losses and ownership struggles, the team was frequently a target of relocation rumors.
-In later years, reports saw the team courted by suitors intending to relocate to Kansas City, Quebec City, Hamilton, or Winnipeg.
+In later years, reports saw the team courted by suitors intending to relocate to Kansas City, Portland, Quebec City, Hamilton, or Winnipeg.
 On January 22, 2011, the team's ownership group claimed it had lost US$130 million in the last six years, partially as a result of an ongoing lawsuit with former partner Steve Belkin.
 In February 2011, majority owner Michael Gearon stated that the team would be seeking new investors.
-Various local groups announced their intent to purchase the franchise and keep it in Atlanta, but ultimately the team was sold to the Canadian group True North Sports & Entertainment.
+Various local groups announced their intent to purchase the franchise and keep it in Atlanta.

-On May 16, the Atlanta Journal-Constitution reported that talks for a sale to True North Sports & Entertainment were underway.
+On May 16, the Atlanta Journal-Constitution reported that talks for a sale to the Winnipeg-based True North Sports & Entertainment were underway.
 According to The Globe and Mail, a deal was finalized on May 20, 2011, to relocate the team to Winnipeg.
 The League later denied the report, but acknowledged that advanced negotiations between the two teams were underway and that NHL Commissioner Gary Bettman supported the move.
 Draft schedules were prepared that accommodated for the team's move to Winnipeg, as True North sought to move the Manitoba Moose of the American Hockey League (AHL), eventually moving the team to St. John's, Newfoundland and Labrador, in Atlantic Canada, playing as the St. John's IceCaps.
 However, the IceCaps were eventually moved back to Winnipeg in 2015.

-On May 31, 2011, True North Sports & Entertainment and the NHL held a press conference in Winnipeg to announce the completion of a deal to purchase the Thrashers.
-True North intended to relocate the team to the MTS Centre in Winnipeg on June 21, 2011 to become the revived Winnipeg Jets.
+On May 31, True North Sports & Entertainment and the NHL held a press conference in Winnipeg to announce the completion of a deal to purchase the Thrashers.
+True North intended to relocate the team to the MTS Centre in Winnipeg on June 21, 2011 to become the new Winnipeg Jets.
 Both the sale and relocation of the team were formally approved by the NHL's Board of Governors.
-The Atlanta Spirit Group, however, retained the rights and logos for the Thrashers.
+The Atlanta Spirit Group, however, retained the rights of the name and logos for the Thrashers, which are expected to be used by any future Atlanta NHL franchise that may be established or move there.

-As of the 2022-23 NHL season, only four former Thrashers are active in the NHL – Zach Bogosian of the Tampa Bay Lightning, Andrew Ladd of the Arizona Coyotes, Evander Kane of the Edmonton Oilers and Blake Wheeler, who is the last remaining player with the Winnipeg Jets franchise that also played in Atlanta.
-Bryan Little, who is under contract with Arizona, is unlikely to resume an NHL career and is listed as long-term injury reserve (LTIR).
+The last Atlanta Thrashers player on the Winnipeg Jets' active roster was Blake Wheeler, who left the franchise after the 2022–23 NHL season.
+As of the 2024–25 NHL season, only two former Thrashers are active in the NHL – Zach Bogosian of the Minnesota Wild and Evander Kane of the Vancouver Canucks.
+Ben Chiarot of the Detroit Red Wings is the only other player drafted by the Thrashers still active in the NHL, although he did not enter the league until after the Thrashers relocated to Winnipeg.

-Atlanta was not without professional hockey for long.
-In 2015, the Gwinnett Gladiators of the ECHL changed its name to the Atlanta Gladiators to include the Atlanta metropolitan area.
-The team plays in Duluth, Georgia, located northeast of Atlanta and the Gladiators honored the Thrashers legacy on December 23, 2022 by wearing the original blue jerseys first worn in 1999 against the Greenville Swamp Rabbits, in which the Gladiators would later win 3-2.
+Atlanta was not without professional ice hockey for long.
+In 2015, the Gwinnett Gladiators of the ECHL changed their name to the Atlanta Gladiators to include the Atlanta metropolitan area.
+The team plays in Duluth, Georgia, located northeast of Atlanta and the Gladiators honored the Thrashers legacy on December 16, 2022, by wearing the original blue jerseys first worn in 1999 against the Greenville Swamp Rabbits, in which Greenville won 5–4 in overtime.